-In this work we develop and present a new dual tracer inversion framework that makes use of the present and anticipated networks of precise atmospheric 14CO2 measurements to simultaneously estimate fossil fuel derived and biospheric fluxes of CO2.
-Using a set of Observation System Simulation Experiments (OSSEs), we demonstrate the ability of atmospheric CO2 and 14CO2 measurements to recover previously specified "true" fossil fuel CO2 emissions over North America.
+In this work we develop and present a new dual tracer inversion framework that makes use of the present and anticipated networks of precise atmospheric 14CO2 measurements to simultaneously estimate fossil-fuel-derived and biospheric fluxes of CO2.
+Using a set of OSSEs, we demonstrate the ability of atmospheric CO2 and 14CO2 measurements to recover previously specified true fossil fuel CO2 emissions over North America.
 As expected, the accuracy of the flux estimates depends both on the coverage of the measurement network and the spatiotemporal scale of analysis.
-We simulated two coverage scenarios, namely the coverage of the NOAA GGRN network in 2010 (969 14CO2 measurements over North America), along with an augmented coverage of ~5000 14CO2 measurements over North America ("NRC5000"), as recently recommended by the US NAS (Pacala et al., 2010).
-With the 2010 coverage, we recover "true"

-annual total fossil fuel emissions over the conterminous US to better than 1% and over several highly emissive sub-regions to

-- within 5%.
-For "NRC 5000" coverage, we also recover monthly emissions to within 5% for the United States.
-For all but one of nine sub-regions, we also recover the monthly emission to within 5% for at least nine months of the year with the "NRC 5000" coverage (where, for the sub-region which is the exception, emissions are small and upwind observations are sparse).
-For regions with a strong constraint on the total CO_2 flux based on large numbers of CO_2 observations in the NRC 5000 scenario, the anticipated 14CO2 coverage allows for detection of and substantial reduction in biases in regional NEE that would otherwise - arise from erroneous specification of the fixed fossil fuel CO_2 emission in a traditional CO_2 -only inversion.
-Additionally, we evaluate biases in fossil fuel CO_2 flux estimates that can arise from poor representation of atmospheric transport and suggest that the growing network of other tracer measurements may be used to select and improve the best transport models.
-For the best models, our ability to recover fossil fuel emissions over the US should approach that of our idealized OSSEs and be comparable to that for most "bottom up" fossil fuel emission inventories with estimated annual and monthly regional uncertainties of 5- - 30 10%.
-In a future world with anticipated national commitments to reduce CO2 emissions (e.g. Intended Nationally Determined Contributions, or INDCs, http://unfccc.int/focus/indc_portal/items/8766.php), such a capability could provide for independent "top down" verification of such commitments for the US and other areas where atmospheric observing networks are or can be established.
+We simulated two coverage scenarios, namely the coverage of the NOAA GGRN network in 2010 (969 14 CO2 measurements over North America), along with an augmented coverage of $\sim 5000^{14}$ CO2 measurements over North America (NRC 5000), as recently recommended by the US NAS (Pacala et al., 2010).
+With the 2010 coverage, we recover true annual total fossil fuel emissions over the conterminous US to better than 1% and over several highly emissive subregions to within 5 %.
+For NRC 5000 coverage, we also recover monthly emissions to within 5% for the United States.
+For all but one of nine subregions, we also recover the monthly emission to within 5% for at least 9 months of the year with the NRC 5000 coverage (where, for the subregion which is the exception, emissions are small and upwind observations are sparse).
+For regions with a strong constraint on the total CO2 flux based on large numbers of CO2 observations in the NRC 5000 scenario, the anticipated 14CO2 coverage allows for detection of and substantial reduction in biases in regional NEE that would otherwise arise from erroneous specification of the fixed fossil fuel CO2 emission in a traditional CO2-only inversion.
+Additionally, we evaluate biases in fossil fuel CO2 flux estimates that can arise from poor representation of atmospheric transport and suggest that the growing network of other tracer measurements may be used to select and improve the best transport models.
+For the best models, our ability to recover fossil fuel emissions over the US should approach that of our idealized OSSEs and be comparable to that for most bottom up fossil fuel emission inventories with estimated annual and monthly regional uncertainties of 5-10%.
+It is likely that even an inverse model with less than optimal transport would still be able to resolve trends in fossil fuel emissions precisely.
+In a future world with anticipated national commitments to reduce CO2 emissions (e.g. Intended Nationally Determined Contributions, or INDCs, http://unfccc.int/focus/indc portal/items/8766.php), such a capability could provide for independent top-down verification of such commitments for the US and other areas where atmospheric observing networks are or can be established.